 The failure to centralize, cleanse, fortify, manage, and govern data makes it less transparent, more challenging to find, harder to control, and nearly impossible to incorporate.
+That’s why data quality and accuracy for data governance is critical to business success.

 To make a single customer view and deliver actionable insights, organizations must ensure that analytics data is more accurate.
 The questionable quality of information is frequently complicated by the physical and logical silos that separate users from the information they need to support their business functions.
 Users must often access multiple distinct data systems regularly to perform their tasks within a business.